Marri-Meghadri31/MotionForge/README.md

 All application code lives in `src/motionforge`.
 The root `main.py` is only a compatibility launcher for older Velo builds.

+**GPT-5.6 development note:** GPT-5.6 was used as a coding partner throughout MotionForge's development.
+It helped plan the renderer-independent architecture, implement and review the structured scene compiler, strengthen schema validation and deterministic repair, connect the physics-animation pipeline to Velo, and diagnose build, performance, and prompt-to-video playback issues.
+It was also used to create regression tests and verify representative scenes such as ramps, collisions, and orbital motion.
+MotionForge's runtime scene generation remains independently configurable through its supported model providers and currently defaults to Ollama; GPT-5.6 is not bundled with the application and is not required by end users.

 ## Quick start

 ```powershell